My New Word Processor

 Calligra is a free program, and includes a complete office suite, except for the email client.
 It’s open source, so you can fiddle with it, if you want to delve into coding.
 It uses the old-style menu interface.
 It has a nice distraction free mode that gives you the page and nothing else.

 As a word processor, it has a few drawbacks.
 The way it shows on the page is, frankly, odd, with spaces where there should be none.
 It also has a huge sidebar which I can’t get rid of.
-It is primarily a Linux application, and what it provides for Windows is severely limited.
+It is primarily a Linux application, and it seems to have taken its Windows download off the site.
 It’s forked off the KDE office, so that’s something you might want to look at, too.

 You can find Calligra here: https://www.calligra.org/get-calligra/